12yanogden/ints/README.md

-# ints
+# go-ints

-Helper functions for go ints.
+Helper functions for int type variables in Go.